certik/theoretical-physics/src/qft.rst

 Field Operators
 ~~~~~~~~~~~~~~~

-The free fields in the interaction picture are expressed using the creation and
+The free (non-interacting) fields in the interaction picture are expressed
-anihilation operators.
+using the creation and anihilation operators below, also the corresponding
+non-interacting Hamiltonian is shown.

 Scalar bosons: